mikel-diez/demostrador-cicd-infra/packer/lxc/dockerlxc/monitoring/readme.md

 2. When accessing InfluxDB for the first time:
    - The initial setup is handled automatically via environment variables
    - Use the credentials defined in your `.env` file
-   - Default: Username: admin, Password: adminadmin
+   - Default: Username: admin, Password: adminadmin12345

 3. The Telegraf agent is configured to:
    - Use the InfluxDB v2 API